 Differences in UK English vs. US English

-The two prominent variations of English are:
+The two predominant variations of English are:

 - American English (or US English)